Mar 17, 2022

 Then switch your focus to the future.
 How will your customer base evolve?
 Will you change who you target?
 Will you stop focusing on certain segments?
 Will you expand into new countries?
 Will you try to consolidate and strengthen your position within a specific segment?
 These are all questions to ask and discuss until you clearly see what your customer will look like in the future.

 At the end of engaging your services or purchasing your products.
 How would your customers’ lives have changed?
-Really try thinking about this from your customers perspective.
+Really try thinking about this from your customer's perspective.
 It’s not just the tangible product or result but often the intangible things that the person feels (the experience).
 This is often even more true with consumer-focused companies.

 Then once again, switch to the future.
 How will your products or services impact your customers in the future?
 How will that customer experience evolve?
 And it’s worth remembering at this point that sometimes things don’t change!

 Now it’s time to list your product or services.
 Definitely use some common sense here.
-If you sell hundreds of products - try organising them by category.
+If you sell hundreds of products - try organizing them by category.
 It’s pretty difficult to frame a conversation around hundreds of products.

 You guessed it!
 Now do the same for the future.
 What products or services will your company offer in the future?
 By the end, you should have a clear view of today vs tomorrow for what your offerings might look like.

-Now the final part, your revenue.
+Now the final part: your revenue.
 You’ll want to bring this along with you for the session.
-Seeing your revenue breakdown across your product categories and / or services paints a clear picture of where your company currently is.
+Seeing your revenue breakdown across your product categories and/or services paints a clear picture of where your company currently is.

 Our tomorrow view for revenue is a little different, as it’s more of a prediction of “With the changes we’ve listed in the other sections, our revenue would / should / could look like this”.
 It takes a bit of imagination and guesswork, but it should ultimately help solidify your vision for everyone.